yadt/yadt-config-rpm-maker/README.md

 yadt-config-rpm-maker [![Build Status](https://travis-ci.org/yadt/yadt-config-rpm-maker.png?branch=master)](https://travis-ci.org/yadt/yadt-config-rpm-maker)
 =====================

-☑ Organize the configuration of your datacenter hosts in a subversion repository ☑ Run `config-rpm-maker` as post-commit hook of your configuration repository ☑ Build RPMs containing the configuration for each host ☑ Only the configuration for the affected hosts is built ☑ Upload configuration RPMs to a YUM repository
+* Organize the configuration of your datacenter hosts in a subversion repository.
+* Run `config-rpm-maker` as post-commit hook of your configuration repository.
+* Builds RPMs containing the configuration for each host.
+* Builds only the configuration RPMs for the affected hosts.
+* Uploads configuration RPMs to a YUM repository.

 ## Usage